⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-Successful penetration and market share gains in high-growth emerging markets like India and Vietnam could unlock substantial new revenue streams, potentially adding US$1-2B in annual sales by 2028.
+Successful penetration and market share gains in rapidly growing but less saturated markets like India and Vietnam could unlock new substantial revenue streams, potentially adding US$500M to US$1B in annual sales over the next few years.

 Medium Probability